Syrian forces fire Scud missiles at rebels - U.S. official

 U.S. President Barack Obama warned Assad last week not to use chemical weapons against Syrian opposition forces, saying there would be unspecified consequences if he did so.

-The New York Times, which initially reported Syria's use of the missiles, quoted one official as saying more than six had been fired at the rebels.
-Another official said the missiles had been launched from the Damascus area at targets in northern Syria, the Times said.

-U.S. officials, speaking on condition of anonymity, told Reuters they would not dispute the Times report.

-Speaking separately, U.S. State Department spokeswoman Victoria Nuland, while not confirming the use of Scuds, said the United States has also been seeing the use of incendiary barrel bombs, which she said was "another egregious weapon" that was "completely indiscriminate in terms of civilians."
+Speaking separately, U.S. State Department spokeswoman Victoria Nuland, while not confirming the use of Scuds, said the United States has seen the use of incendiary barrel bombs in recent days.

 "As the regime becomes more and more desperate, we see it resorting to increased lethality and more vicious weapons moving forward," she told a State Department briefing.